toptal/picasso/.changeset/cyan-tomatoes-think.md

 - Renamed to PageSidebar
 - No longer is exported from Picasso, the only way to use it now it's as `Page.Sidebar`
+- Now has a collapsible property that allows one to collapse the sidebar on the side

 ### SidebarItem